dash0hq/dash0-operator/CONTRIBUTING.md

 Run `make help` for more information on all potential `make` targets.
 More information can be found via the [Kubebuilder Documentation](https://book.kubebuilder.io/introduction.html)

+## Migration Strategy When Updating Instrumentation Values

+When a new release of the operator changes the instrumentation values (new or changed environment variables, new labels, new volumes etc.), we need to make sure that previously instrumented workloads are updated correctly.
+This should always be accompanied by corresponding tests (for example new test cases in `workload_modifier_test.go`, see the test suite `"when updating instrumentation from 0.5.1 to 0.6.0"` for an example).

 ## Contributing

 No contribution guidelines are available at this point.